scikit-learn/enhancement_proposals/slep019/proposal.rst

 Establish all members of the following teams as "Core Contributors":

-  - Triagers Team
+  - Triage Team
   - Communication Team
-  - Core Developers Team
+  - Development Team

 A Contributor is promoted to a Core Contributor after being proposed by at least one existing Core Contributor.
 The proposal must specify which Core Team the